alexle/alexle.github.com/posts/simple-http-server-python.markdown

 > $ python -m SimpleHTTPServer

 That's it!
 Now your HTTP server will run in port 8000.
 You can access it via [localhost:8000](http://localhost:8000/) or [127.0.0.1:8000](http://127.0.0.1:8000/).
-If the directory has a file named "index.html", that file will be served as the initial file.
+If the directory has a file named "index.html", it will be served as the initial file.
 If there is no "index.html", then the files in the directory will be listed.
 To quit the web server, use CTRL+C.

 If you wish to change the port, it can be configured as an additional parameter: